What is Big Data Analytics? Full Guide and Examples

 Marketing companies can benefit from big data analytics in several ways.
 Unlike smaller-scale analytical approaches, it can analyze intricate customer behavior across various channels and dissect complex patterns in real time.

-Marketers can offer highly personalized experiences, detect shifting trends faster, and responsively adjust their strategies.
+Marketers can offer highly personalized experiences, detect shifting trends more quickly, and adjust their strategies to be more responsive.

 Ecommerce